logux/docs/3-concepts/6-reason.md

 })
 ```

 If you add action without reasons, Logux will not even put it to the log.
-Logux will call `preadd` event, check reasons after, call `add` event and remove action from the memory if it doesn’t have any reasons.
+Logux will call `preadd` event, check reasons after, call `add` event, and remove an action from the memory if it doesn’t have any reasons.

 ```js
 // Actions will be removed from the memory